Best Online Colleges Hawaii 2023

 Salary After Attending: $48,268

-The University of Hawaii West O’ahu provides an excellent opportunity for students who are unable to attend in-person classes to complete their baccalaureate programs through Distance Education.
-This program is designed for students who have already completed their first two years of coursework, either at UH West O’ahu or another accredited institution within or outside the UH system.
+For students unable to partake in on-site classes, the University of Hawaii West O'ahu presents a remarkable avenue to fulfill their baccalaureate aspirations via Distance Education.
+This distinctive program caters to students who have already fulfilled two years of coursework, be it at UH West O'ahu or any other recognized institution, whether within or beyond the UH system.

 UH West O’ahu offers online courses in various popular areas of study, allowing students to complete lower-division coursework either in-person or online, at UH West O’ahu or at a partnering University of Hawaii Community College.
 Once students have completed these courses or transferred their credits, they can pursue UH West O’ahu’s upper-division coursework entirely online in select concentrations such as Business Administration, Public Administration, or Social Sciences.